HTTP-RPC/Kilo/README.md

 hello, 123, true
 ```

+Injected values are automatically escaped for HTML and XML documents.

 ### Custom Modifiers
 [Modifiers](template-reference.md#modifiers) are created by implementing the `TemplateEncoder.Modifier` interface, which defines a single `apply()` method: